Werferstein/My-collection-of-useful-or-whatever-SQL-scripts/README.md

 The print command limits the output of a SQL string to a certain number.
 The function splits sections so that no text is lost.

-__*A quick data comparison for specific table fields on different servers.sql*__

-It is often necessary to make a statement about the data equality for certain fields of a table in distributed databases.
-The fields can be determined in the small script and the various table links are also given.
-It is important that linked servers are also available on the executing server.

  __*TSQL Moving the credentials to a new SQL Server.sql*__

 The script stores all credentials in a (local) database.
 In a second step, this data can be read into a new server again.
 The credentials from the old server can also be read into the new server via a linked server connection.